sam17/pensieve/content/posts/note-taking.md

 {{< zoom-img src="/notes.png" >}}

 Thats what I have evolved to over the years.
-I started (inspired from a friend) in 2012 who used to take notes for quizzing matrial and had a compilation built since 2006 which fascinated the fuck out of me.
+I started (inspired from a friend) in 2012 who used to take notes for quizzing material and had a compilation built since 2006 which fascinated the fuck out of me.
 Then, as he aced quizzes from this,  I saw the value it added.
 So, this FOMO drove me to start with notes for projects - how-tos, to-dos, progress and references.
-Immediate value this provided was quick context switching since as a student, we are juggling many things - opening the note for a project immediatle got me in the zone to execute.
+Immediate value this provided was quick context switching since as a student, we are juggling many things - opening the note for a project immediately got me in the zone to execute.

 As this habit evolved, I have notes for everything - books I read, cool articles and blogs, news items, personal thoughts, my day-to-day logs and even my relationship thoughts and stories.
 As I have grew from managing multiple things in university to multiple problems in life and work, my note-taking also has improved.
 Now, I have a multi-tiered notes i.e. scribbling and documenting.